-Heartworms are among the most dangerous parasitic worms that infect dogs.
+Heartworms are among the most dangerous parasitic worms that can infect dogs.
 Hundreds of thousands of cases of canine heartworm disease are reported in the US every year.
 The disease is passed from infected dogs to other dogs by mosquitoes.
-That means all of these dogs are at risk for heartworm disease.
+That means all dogs are at risk for heartworm disease.

 What is heartworm disease?